lukejacksonn/hyperapp-wiki/API.md

 #### onAction

-Called before an action is triggered.
+A function called before an action is triggered.

 Signature: (<a href="#onaction_action">action</a>, <a href="#onaction_data">data</a>).